geudde/attic-chest/pages/13.reference/01.porden/docs.md

 JESBt THE SEA. too.

-" Or weep once more Lymnoria's fatal smiles,
+Or weep once more Lymnoria's fatal smiles,
-" Her heart obdurate and successful wiles.
+Her heart obdurate and successful wiles.
-" Too late! — my voice your life or death declares:
+Too late! — my voice your life or death declares:
-" Escape is hopeless! fruitless are your prayers!
+Escape is hopeless! fruitless are your prayers!
-" Think not, vain girl! to share Marino's throne,
+Think not, vain girl! to share Marino's throne,
-'" And claim those honours which are mine alone:
+'And claim those honours which are mine alone:
-" In vain shall Alfred his lost love bewail,
+In vain shall Alfred his lost love bewail,
-" In vain Marino boast thy ravish'd Veil;
+In vain Marino boast thy ravish'd Veil;
-" The charm that binds in ocean realms to dwell,
+The charm that binds in ocean realms to dwell,
-" Will aid my arts to fix thee in this cell,
+Will aid my arts to fix thee in this cell,
-" While I regain the heart thy wiles have won,
+While I regain the heart thy wiles have won,
-" And mount the throne thou dost but feign to shun.'
+And mount the throne thou dost but feign to shun.'

 She spoke: at her command the waves that spread
 A mass of fleecy clouds above their head,